-Generally it has been seen that the process of hair fall occurs at the scalp.
-However, your eyebrows, eyelashes, beards etc can also become its victim.
+Generally, it has been seen that the process of hair fall occurs at the scalp.
+However, your eyebrows, eyelashes, beards, etc can also become its victim.

 Nail issues: This type of hair loss may also affect the fingernails and toenails.
 If you find clear white spots or lines at your nails and you feel that they have become quite rough and have lost their original spark then it is a sign of Alopecia areata.
-In some cases the nails become thin and split.
+In some cases, the nails become thin and split.

 When you start to observe the signs and symptoms of Alopecia areata then you are advised to visit a dermatologist to diagnose the problem.
 He would understand the signs that have been revealed to know whether you have become its victim or not.
-He would most probably recommend scalp biopsy to get the clear picture.
+He would most probably recommend a scalp biopsy to get a clear picture.
 It is also possible that he may want to get your blood tests.

 It is seen that the medications available in homeopathy are quite effective to deal with the issue of Alopecia areata.
 Here is a list of some of the medicines that are known to be quite efficient against this problem:

-Please note that you should not take any of these medicines without asking from a registered and experienced homeopathic doctor.
+Please note that you should not take any of these medicines without asking a registered and experienced homeopathic doctor.